tri-bui/sandbox-mappers/trip-mapping/README.md

 - Weather data was pulled for these 1023 cities from the API
 - The weather data was saved as `weather.csv` into the `data/` directory

-##### `2-visualize.ipynb` - visualize 6 different weather features for the weather data from `data/weather.csv`
+##### `2-visualize.ipynb` - visualize 6 different weather variables for the weather data from `data/weather.csv`
-- Weather features: `max temp`, `humidity`, `cloudiness`, `wind speed`, `rain`, and `snow`
+- Weather variables: `Max Temp`, `Humidity`, `Wind Speed`, `Cloudiness`, `Rain`, and `Snow`
-- Each weather feature was ploted against the `latitude` in a scatter plot, including a regression line
+- Each weather variable was ploted against the `latitude` in a scatter plot, with a regression line
-- The plots were repeated for the north and south hemispheres separately
+- The plots were plotted again separately for the north and south hemispheres
-- A geographic heatmap was created for each weather feature
+- A geographic heatmap was created for each weather variable

 ##### `3-search.ipynb` - find hotels based on the user's weather preference
-- The user is prompted for their preferred minimum/maximum temperatures and rain/snow preference.
+- The user is prompted for their preferred minimum/maximum temperatures and rain/snow preference
-- The values entered for these values were: 70 (min temp), 90 (max temp), yes (rain) and no (snow)
+- The values entered for these values were: 70 (min temp), 80 (max temp), no (rain), and no (snow)
-- The weather data from `data/weather.csv` was filtered based on these weather preferences, leaving 70 cities
+- The weather data from `data/weather.csv` was filtered based on these weather preferences, leaving 214 cities
-- 64 of these cities had a nearby hotel
+- 194 of these cities had a nearby hotel
 - These cities were displayed on a geographic heatmap with popup information
 - The hotel data was saved as `hotels.csv` into the `data/` directory

 ##### `4-create` - create a travel itinerary based on the user's weather preference
-- The user is prompted for their preferred minimum/maximum temperatures and rain/snow preference.
+- The user is prompted for their preferred minimum/maximum temperatures and rain/snow preference
-- The values entered for these values were: 75 (min temp), 85 (max temp), yes (rain) and no (snow)
+- The values entered for these values were: 76 (min temp), 78 (max temp), no (rain), and no (snow)
-- The hotel data from `data/hotels.csv` was filtered based on these weather preferences, leaving 46 cities
+- The hotel data from `data/hotels.csv` was filtered based on these weather preferences, leaving 61 cities
 - These cities were displayed on a geographic heatmap with popup information
-- A travel itinerary was created consisting of 4 Brazilian cities: Altamira, São Félix do Xingu, Miracema do Tocantins, and São Miguel do Araguaia
+- A travel itinerary was created consisting of 4 Brazilian cities: "Miracema do Tocantins", "Carutapera", "Cabedelo", and "Pitimbu"
-- These 4 cities were displayed on a map with a route going from Altamira to São Félix do Xingu to Miracema do Tocantins to São Miguel do Araguaia
+- These 4 cities were displayed on a map with a route going from "Miracema do Tocantins" to "Carutapera" to "Cabedelo" to "Pitimbu"

 ##### `config.py` (not included) - store API keys for OpenWeatherMap and Google Maps
 - Go through the following steps in order to run the notebooks